QMonkey/monkey-tmux/README.md

 | free / attention | `@thm_orange` / `@thm_purple` |
 | bell / reject | `@thm_red` |

-The palette is truecolor hex by default; on a bare TTY (`TERM=linux` & friends) it falls back to the fixed 16-color VGA palette via the `%if` block in `.tmux.conf`.
+The palette is truecolor hex by default; on a bare Linux TTY (`TERM=linux`) it falls back to the fixed 16-color VGA palette via the `%if` block in `.tmux.conf`.
 Block-style separators only — no powerline glyphs, works in any terminal.

 To change the theme, edit the `@thm_*` values in `.tmux.conf`.